merrittlj/brawlhalla-bot/README.md

 * `input_keys`: These are the keys that the bot will use(all should be used in the custom-game random input mode, but this is not implemented.
 See issue #3.).
 Excluding certain keys here will break the bot in its FFA mode.

 ## Running
 To allow the bot to properly match pixels, make sure your game is borderless windowed or fullscreen mode, where the game takes up the entire resolution/screen.
+If any issues arise, feel free to let me know in the issues tab of this repository.
+Please note that you will need the "Brawler's mark" avatar(default avatar) enabled as your avatar, as a state within the game matches pixels on the avatar to test if the bot is in the game over screen.

+### FFA Bot
+If you are using the runner(recommended), set the `ffa` key in the configuration file to `"True"`(with quotes).
 Navigate to the FFA screen legend selection, run the bot using the command `python3 runner.py` within the runner repository, and press the hotkey you configured.
-If any issues arise, feel free to let me know in the issues tab of this repository.
+The bot will now select a legend.

+### Custom-game Bot
+If you are using the runner(recommended), set the `ffa` key in the configuration file to `"False"`(with quotes).
+Navigate to the custom-game screen legend selection, run the bot using the command `python3 runner.py` within the runner repository, and press the hotkey you configured.
+The bot will now configure the lobby for the optimal rewards, and then select a legend.

 ## License